No casualties were reported as a 4.3-magnitude earthquake hit Los Angeles | ExBulletin

 CARSON, CA – A small earthquake shook the greater metropolitan area of Los Angeles Friday night, but there were no immediate reports of major damage or injuries.

-The 4.3-magnitude earthquake occurred shortly after 7:58 p.m. with its epicenter near Carson, about 21 miles (34 kilometers) southeast of downtown Los Angeles, according to preliminary information from the US Geological Survey website.
+The 4.3-magnitude earthquake occurred shortly after 7:58 p.m. and had its epicenter near Carson, about 21 miles southeast of downtown Los Angeles, according to preliminary information from the US Geological Survey website.

-The US Geological Survey stated that it is about 9 miles (14 km) deep.
+The US Geological Survey has stated that it is about 9 miles deep.

 Some people have reported feeling a tremor ranging from a moment to as long as 10 seconds throughout the area.
 I felt it widely, from neighboring cities like Santa Monica, Torrance, and Beverly Hills to the Antelope Valley an hour’s drive north and south to Orange County and possibly further afield.